 What are the symptoms of a torn meniscus?

 Each person may have different symptoms.
 But the most common symptoms are:

 These symptoms may look like other health conditions or problems.
 Always talk with your healthcare provider for a diagnosis.

 Your healthcare provider will ask about your medical history and do a physical exam.
 You may also need:

 X-ray.
 This test uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.

 MRI.
-This test uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
+This test uses a combination of large magnets, radio waves, and a computer to make detailed images of organs and structures within the body.
 It can often find damage or disease in a surrounding ligament, tendon, bone, or muscle.

 Arthroscopy.
-This is a minimally-invasive procedure used for conditions of a joint.
+This is a minimally invasive surgical procedure used for conditions of a joint.
 It uses a small, lighted, optic tube (arthroscope).
 The tube is inserted into the joint through a small incision in the joint.
 Images of the inside of the joint are projected onto a screen.
 They are used to evaluate any degenerative or arthritic changes in the joint.
-The procedure also may detect bone diseases and tumors, as well as determine the cause of bone pain and inflammation.
+The procedure also may find bone diseases and tumors, as well as determine the cause of bone pain and inflammation.